Add and modify Azure Monitor OpenTelemetry for .NET, Java, Node.js, and Python applications

 Tip

 The histogram is the most versatile and most closely equivalent to the Application Insights GetMetric Classic API.
 Azure Monitor currently flattens the histogram instrument into our five supported aggregation types, and support for percentiles is underway.
-Although less versatile, other OpenTelemetry instruments have a lesser impact on your application's performance.
+Although less versatile, other OpenTelemetry instruments have a lesser effect on your application's performance.

 Histogram example